Developing a Robust Funding Strategy

 Conclusion

 Utilizing a combination of different types of funds to purchase and implement digital products as part of a broader student well-being and mental health initiative is crucial for program success.
-With a little creativity and effort, school districts can successfully braid, blend, and sequence funding sources that provide sustainable financing solutions for digital well-being products.
+With creativity and collaboration, school districts can braid, blend, and sequence funding sources that provide sustainable financing solutions for digital well-being products that improve well-being and school success outcomes.